ioccc-src/winner/1995/vanschnitz/README.md

-Worst Abuse of the C Preprocessor: and Most Likely To Amaze:
+# Worst Abuse of the C Preprocessor and Most Likely To Amaze:

     Mark Schnitzius & David Van Brackle
     ISX Corporation